notforyou23/COSMO_BrainStudio/README.md

 ./setup.sh

 # 2. Add your API Keys
-# Edit the .env file with your Anthropic/OpenAI keys.
+# Edit the .env file with your ANTHROPIC_API_KEY, OPENAI_API_KEY, etc.

-# 3. Launch the Studio
+# 3. Launch the Platform
 npm start
 ```
-Access the Studio at `http://localhost:3398`.
+Access the Browser at `http://localhost:3398`.

 ---

+## 🔭 Future: Create Your Own Brains
+The Brain Studio is the "Intelligence Player"—but the full **COSMO Research System** allows you to be the creator.
+Trigger custom automated research runs across any domain and generate your own specialized `.brain` files.

+Explore the frontier at [cosmo.evobrew.com](https://cosmo.evobrew.com).

+---
-*COSMO Brain Platform | Explore the frontier at [cosmo.evobrew.com](https://cosmo.evobrew.com)*
+*COSMO Brain Platform | Powered by [evobrew.com](https://cosmo.evobrew.com)*